All you need to know about how to obtain your Minibus and Trailer (D1+E) Licence.

 If you are a teacher in the state sector and drive under the CBPS, the area can be very complex and grey.

-If you drive during school hours it can be considered as for payment.
+If you drive during school hours it can be considered as a payment.
 This needs a full D1 license.

-If you drive out of school hours it may not, however you are still teaching/supervising/have care and control therefore acting as a teacher you may fall back to the previous ‘during school hours’.
-Claiming the concession will certainly bring you to the notice of the authorities, especially if an accident arose causing damage or injury with the obvious risk of prosecution.
+If you drive out of school hours it may not, however, you are still teaching/supervising/have care and control therefore acting as a teacher you may fall back to the previous ‘during school hours.
+Claiming the concession will undoubtedly bring you to the notice of the authorities, especially if an accident arises causing damage or injury with the obvious risk of prosecution.

-Also please check with your insurance company regarding the use of non – full ‘D1? license holders to see if cover will still be in force.
+Also please check with your insurance company regarding the use of non–full D1 license holders to see if the cover will still be in force.

-Once you have obtained your D1 license, you are then able to upgrade it to a D1+E, enabling you to pull a trailer.
+Once you have obtained your D1 license, you can upgrade it to a D1+E, enabling you to pull a trailer.